pixel image

 3. Select Calibrate.

-Resetting TPMS in Older Honda Vehicles
+Resetting TPMS In Older Honda Vehicles

 Models with steering wheel buttons:

-1. Press MENU.
+1. Press MENU

 2. Select Customize Settings.